Mozambique entry requirements for Jordan passport holders

 Valid passport

-Your passport needs at least 6 months of remaining validity from the day you plan to leave Mozambique.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.
+Your passport must be valid for at least 6 months from your date of entry into Mozambique.
+Airlines at Amman Queen Alia Airport will check this before letting you board.
+If your passport expires sooner, you will be denied boarding.

 Required